 In addition to being a fun change of pace for your pet, many of these treats have positive health benefits!

 Let’s start with your purry pals.
-Don’t have a cat, scroll down.
+Don’t have a cat?
+Keep scrolling down.

 Here are a few other plant gift ideas that aren’t green:

-● Believe it or not, watermelon is also on that list, but don’t let your purry pal eat the whole melon because it’ll keep them in the litter box for too long, and cats love to enjoy holiday festivities.
+- Believe it or not, watermelon is also on that list, but don’t let your purry pal eat the whole melon because it’ll keep them in the litter box for too long, and cats love to enjoy holiday festivities (read more about feeding watermelon to dogs).

 When introducing any new foods to your pet, even leafy greens and tasty fruits, always check with your vet first.
 Keep in mind, animals have unique tastes, so your furry friend might not love everything you set in front of them, but half the fun is in the experimentation!